Onion dome

-An onion dome is a dome whose shape resembles an onion.
-Such domes are often larger in diameter than the tholobate upon which they sit, and their height usually exceeds their width.
-These bulbous structures taper smoothly to a point.
+An onion dome, also known as onion cupola, is a dome whose shape resembles an onion.
+Such domes are often larger in diameter than the tholobate (drum) upon which they sit, and their height usually exceeds their width.
+They taper smoothly upwards to a point.

-It is a typical feature of churches belonging to the Russian Orthodox church.
-There are similar buildings in other Eastern European countries, and occasionally in some Western European countries, like in Germany's Bavaria, Austria, and northeastern Italy.
+This feature is typically associated with churches belonging to the Russian Orthodox Church, although they also persist in other Eastern European countries, and occasionally in Western Europe: Bavaria (Germany), Austria, and northeastern Italy.
 Buildings with onion domes are also found in the Oriental regions of Central and South Asia, and the Middle East.
-However, the old buildings outside of Russia usually do not have the typical construction of the Russian onion design.
-The origin of the design is thought to be the native architectural style of early Rus' tribes.